Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 v++ -c --mode aie --target hw --platform $PLATFORM_REPO_PATHS/xilinx_vek280_base_202520_1/xilinx_vek280_base_202520_1.xpfm --include "$XILINX_VITIS/aietools/include" --include "./aie" --include "./data" --include "./aie/kernels" --include "./" --aie.xlopt=0 --work_dir=./Work aie/graph.cpp
 ```

 The generated output from `aiecompiler` is the `Work` directory, and the `libadf.a` file.
-This file contains the compiled AI Engine configuration, graph, and Kernel `.elf` files.
+This file contains the compiled AI Engine configuration, graph, and kernel `.elf` files.

 #### Vitis Analyzer Compile Summary

-Vitis Analyzer is used to view the AI Engine compilation results.
+Use the Vitis Analyzer to view the AI Engine compilation results.
 It highlights the state of compilation, displays the graph solution in both the **Graph** and **Array** views, provides guidance around the kernel code, and allows you to open various reports produced by `aiecompiler`.
 Below is the `graph.aiecompile_summary` file generated by the `aiecompiler`, which is located in the `Work` directory.

 To open the summary file, use the following command: